What is PLA Plastic (Polylactide)? | The Definitive Guide

 2. It is a high-modulus thermoplastic with an attractive appearance.

-3. Energy consumption by PLA while production is less than other plastics and has greater thermal processing capabilities.
+3. Energy consumption by PLA while production is less than other plastics, and has more excellent thermal processing capabilities.

-4. It is a thermoplastic which means it can be reheated several times without any significant change in its mechanical properties.
+4. It is a thermoplastic which can be reheated several times without significantly changing its mechanical properties.

 5. Almost carbon-neutral, making it safe for mother nature; on the contrary, its renewable sources absorb carbon.